A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Construction of a sequence of iterated subdivisions of a given discrete surface

-We have the following theorem for the convergence; \begin{theorem}[Tao \cite{tao}, Kotani--Naito--Tao \cite{kotani-naito-tao}] Let $\{X_{i} \}$ be a sequence of discrete harmonic surfaced iteratively constructed from $X_{0} = X$ as above. \begin{enumerate} \item The sequence $\{ X_n \}$ forms a Cauchy sequence in the Hausdorff topology and show the energy monotonicity formula. \item The limit of the Cauchy sequence $\mathcal {M}_{\infty} = \overline{\cup M_i}$ is divided into three kinds of sets:
+\begin{Theorem}[Tao \cite{tao}, Kotani--Naito--Tao \cite{kotani-naito-tao}] Let $\{X_{i} \}$ be a sequence of discrete harmonic surfaced iteratively constructed from $X_{0} = X$ as above. \begin{enumerate}\itemsep=0pt \item[$(1)$] The sequence $\{ X_n \}$ forms a Cauchy sequence in the Hausdorff topology and satisfies the energy monotonicity formula. \item[$(2)$] The limit of the Cauchy sequence $\mathcal {M}_{\infty} = \overline{\bigcup M_i}$ is divided into three kinds of sets:

 The first one $\MM_{\MF}$ is the set of accumulating points associated with each face in $M_i$.
-The second one is the set of all vertices, replaced as in the above step, i.e.,

-The third one $\MM_{\MS}$ is the set of the rest of the accumulating points.
-We know little about $\MM_{\MS}$ in general, however, we prove an un-branched discrete surface do not have such $\MM_{\MS}$. \end{enumerate} \end{theorem} The regularity of the limit set is not trivial at all, although we have the energy monotonicity formula.
+The second one is the set of all vertices, replaced as in the above step, i.e., The third one $\MM_{\MS}$ is the set of the rest of the accumulating points.
+We know little about $\MM_{\MS}$ in general, however, we prove an un-branched discrete surface do not have such $\MM_{\MS}$. \end{enumerate} \end{Theorem} The regularity of the limit set is not trivial at all, although we have the energy monotonicity formula.
 That gives a motivation of the present paper.
 When we have a representation formula with holomorphic data, we can expect to develop finer analysis of singularities.